CSP Charitable Trust

 The CSPCT was originally established in 1980 as an independent charitable organisation.
 Since 2021, the Trust has been registered as a CIO.

 The CSPCT was formed by the Chartered Society of Physiotherapy (CSP), with the core aim of supporting the advancement of education and research in subjects relevant to the practice of physiotherapy, through annual awards to CSP members.
-The awards fund research projects for both novice and experienced researchers, and provide support for a range of professional development activities.
+The awards funded research projects for both novice and experienced researchers, and provided support for a range of professional development activities.

 Allocation of Trust monies